jithamanyu001/Correction-Mastero/README.md

 # Correction-Mastero
-An NLP model that assigns similarity score between the input text and the text to be matched with using a Siamese Manhatten mode;
+An NLP model that assigns similarity score between the input text and the text to be matched with using a Siamese Manhatten mode.